Fantom-Factory/afPillow/readme.md

       }
     }

-    // SubModule only needed when running from a script
+    // ---- Support class, needed when running from a script ----
     @SubModule { modules=[EfanXtraModule#, PillowModule#] }
     class AppModule {

-       // Contribution needed when running from a script
        @Contribute { serviceType=EfanTemplateDirectories# }
        static Void contributeEfanDirs(OrderedConfig config) {
           // Look for Example.efan in the same dir as this file config.add(`./`)
        }